 Exceptional circumstances may occur that require an exemption.
 If this is the case please reach out to the Nurse in Charge who will use the latest information, clinical judgement and the needs of the patient to review the situation.

 Please do not hesitate to contact the Jessie McPherson Private Hospital Coordinator on 9594 5167 if you still have concerns.
-Rest assured that we will continue to communicate any further updates with you.

-POSTPONEMENT OF NON-URGENT ELECTIVE SURGERY
+SCREENING OF ELECTIVE SURGERY PATIENTS

 - For the latest information and advice on COVID-19, please visit the DHHS website (dhhs.vic.gov.au/coronavirus)